Codimension-one foliations on adjoint varieties: Foliations on adjoint varieties with Picard number two

-\end{lemma} \begin{proposition} Let $X$ be a smooth hyperplane section of \( \mathbb{P}^2 \times {\mathbb{P}^2} \).
-Let $\mathcal{F}$ be a codimension one foliation on $X$ with trivial canonical bundle.
+\begin{proposition} Let $X$ be a smooth hyperplane section of $\mathbb{P}^2 \times \mathbb{P}^2$.
+Let $\mathcal{F}$ be a codimension-one foliation on $X$ with trivial canonical bundle.
 Suppose that there exists an algebraic $\mathbb{C}^*$-action with non-isolated fixed points tangent to $\mathcal{F}$.
-Then, $\mathcal{F}$ is defined by a closed rational 1-form without divisorial components in its zero set.
+Then $\mathcal{F}$ is defined by a closed rational $1$-form without divisorial components in its zero set. \end{proposition}